 Google yourself.
 Some review committees will use social media as part of their evaluation process.
 Where possible, make sure online content portrays you well.

-Contact faculty members now who may be willing to recommend you.
-Let them know when you are listing them as references.
+Contact faculty members or personal contacts (non-familial) now who may be willing to recommend you.
+Get their permission to list them as references and let them know when you've used their names.